What Should A Mild OSA Patient Do?

 Improve Sleep Hygiene

-Improving sleep hygiene means creating healthy habits to help you sleep better.
+Improving sleep hygiene involves establishing healthy habits to promote better sleep.
 This includes keeping a regular bedtime and making your room quiet and cozy.
-It also includes avoiding things that make it hard to fall asleep, like screen time or caffeine.
+It also includes avoiding activities that make it hard to fall asleep, such as screen time or caffeine.
 Good sleep hygiene helps your body rest well.

 • Stick To A Sleep Schedule: Go to bed and wake up at the same time every day, even on weekends.